-In 1945, Majrooh Sultanpuri went to Bombay and attended a mushaira at the Saboo Siddique Institute.
+In 1945, Majrooh Sultanpuri went to Mumbaiand attended a mushaira at the Saboo Siddique Institute.
 Here his ghazals and poetry were highly commended by the audience and critics as well.
 Film producer A.R.
 Kardar was one of the impressed listeners and he contacted Jigar Muradabadi who helped him to meet Majrooh Sultanpuri.
-However, he initially refused to write for films because he didn`t think very highly of his capabilities.
-But Jigar Muradabadi convinced him, saying that films would pay him well and would help Majrooh Sultanpuri to support his family in much better way than he expects.
+However, he initially refused to write for films but later agreed to the proposal.

 Majrooh Sultanpuri was considered the most notable ghazal writer and he won his only Filmfare Award for the song "Chahunga mein tujhe sham savere" in Dosti.
 He was also awarded the Dadasaheb Phalke Award in 1993.
 Majrooh Sultanpuri was the first lyricist to win the prestigious award named after Dadasaheb Phalke.